sahilrajput03/sahilrajput03/README.md

 - **Favourite youtube channels**: [Click here](favourite-youtube-channels.md)
 - **Learn Web RTC:** [Click here](learn-webrtc.md)

+## What is NAT in vmware, virtualbox and kvm?

+Network Address Translation (NAT) is the simplest way of accessing an external network from a virtual machine.
+Usually, it does not require any configuration on the host network and guest system.
+For this reason, it is the default networking mode in Oracle VM VirtualBox.

+Source: [Docs - Virtual Box](https://www.virtualbox.org/manual/ch06.html#:~:text=Network%20Address%20Translation%20(NAT)%20is,mode%20in%20Oracle%20VM%20VirtualBox.)

 ## Learn programming through test driven process

 Go (17.4k stars): [https://quii.gitbook.io/learn-go-with-tests/](https://quii.gitbook.io/learn-go-with-tests/)